rlgnszzz/Empire/README.md

 * PowerShell Version 2 compatibility is **STRONGLY** preferred.
 * TEST YOUR MODULE!
 Be sure to run it from an Empire agent before submitting a pull to ensure everything is working correctly.
 * For additional guidelines for your PowerShell code itself, check out the [PowerSploit style guide](https://github.com/PowerShellMafia/PowerSploit/blob/master/README.md).

+### Contribution Docs

+Empire has become a significant framework, maintaining this is not easy, and documentation is a crucial part of that.
+For any module, please add documentation to the pull request.
+This can be easily added to the Markdown files within the `data/site_docs/content` folder.
+We use HUGO to compile and deploy the docs, and you can easily `cd` into this directory and run `hugo server` to view your changes.